Primary tabs

 Teaching

 The taught elements include the core module “Introduction to the Ethics of ADA” and eight elective specialisation modules, covering specialist topics.
 These topics vary year by year, reflecting the current research interests of staff.
 Students should attend the core module plus at least four elective modules.
-Late Lent and Easter has a twice-weekly works in progress seminar, where students will present and discuss their individual dissertation research.
+Late Lent and Easter have twice-weekly work in progress seminars, where students present and discuss their individual dissertation research.

-For their supervised research, students work individually with domain experts to produce four pieces of written work: a Critical Analysis Essay of up to 3,000 words, two Research Essays of up to 5,000 words and up to 7,000 words respectively, and a Dissertation of up to 12,000 words.
+For their supervised research, students work individually with domain experts to produce three pieces of written work: two Research Essays and a Dissertation.

 ---|---|